 How To Know If Your Diamond Is Fake Or Real?
 November 27, 2017 – Posted in: Jewelry Blog

 Anyone buying or selling diamonds will usually think about this question.
 At first glance, it may seem impossible to distinguish between a real diamond and a fake diamond.
-There are, however, tips and tricks that will help you.
+There are, however, tips and tricks that will help you know how to tell if a diamond is real.
 In this article, you will learn how to tell if a diamond is real or not!

 It is important to remember that even with our advice, it will still be difficult to establish if it’s a gemstone or piece of glass.
 Even professionals will sometimes be unsure if a particular diamond is fake or real.

 - How to Tell if a Diamond is Real?